camilapulido/Neuron-Energy-Consumption/README.md

 ##  Protocol for Energy Measurements in Neurnal Synapses
+Author: Camila Pulido.
+PhD.

 ## I. Image processing: Extract and organize fluorescent signal from individuals boutons from a neuron